renic/esomerchants/README.md

 After saving, look inside the ~/Documents/Elder Scrolls Online/live/AddOns/SavedVariables folder.
 You will find a file named GuildMarketExporter.lua.
 This file contains all the exported data from the mod.

-Please feel free to upload your exports at http://esomerchants.org/upload/
+Please feel free to upload your exports at http://esomerchants.org/upload/ ... we are currently working on browsing, searching, and analyzing the data for use on the web.